 Estimated reading time 7 minutes

 Margreet Kwakernaak, author and director of Suitcase talen.
-The third edition of Dutch for Dummies will be released in March 2023
+The third edition of Dutch for Dummies was released in March 2023

 Vocabulary is the foundation of your listening skills